We are currently in beta testing. Please be patient and let us know if you run into any issues!

 Procrastination is the first cousin of perfectionism.
 Where perfectionism is a state of mind, a belief, procrastination is an action we choose to take.
 We have control over our actions.
 We intentionally put something off.
 And off.
 And off.
 You know it if you do it.
 So, I use the word indulging intentionally, because I've come to believe that when I give in to procrastination, I'm really coddling myself.
 Procrastination is going easy on yourself, letting yourself off the hook.

-I will return every email, go through old files, heck, I'll even clean my office, before I'll start working on an article I'm dreading.
+I will return every email, go through old files, heck, I'll even clean the bathroom, before I'll start working on an article I'm dreading.
 Of course, all procrastination does is make you feel crappy about yourself, reduce how much time you have to work on something, and basically make everything worse.
 What's so powerful is when you take responsibility for your actions (this is not the same as beating yourself up), you can change them.
 You can build new habits.

 One of my habits when I notice I have the vacuum in my hand instead of my computer mouse, is to give myself a set amount of time to work on something.
 I tell myself that I will work on (whatever) for 30 minutes, and if at the end of that time I still hate what I'm doing, I can stop.
 Nine times out of 10, I will have gotten myself onto some sort of writing path, and I want to keep going.
 I'm still working on overcoming procrastination, but hey, this article is done, isn't it!
 Stop letting yourself off the hook.